rafaelalmeidatk/reactiflux.com/src/blog/2019-census/index.md

 - [State of JS 2018](https://2018.stateofjs.com/demographics/) showed 94% male, 4.7% female (4.3% declined to answer)
 - [Stack Overflow's Developer Survey](https://insights.stackoverflow.com/survey/2019#demographics) was 92% male, 7.9% female

 Government data from 2014 ([census.gov, page 10.
-PDF](https://www.census.gov/content/dam/Census/library/publications/2016/acs/acs-35.pdf)), however, shows web developers as being 65% male, 35% female.
-This is a significant gap—there are significantly more women in our industry than participate in its communities.
-The conclusion we at Reactiflux draw from this is, **there is a persistent force that excludes women from online professional spaces.**
+PDF](https://www.census.gov/content/dam/Census/library/publications/2016/acs/acs-35.pdf)), however, shows web developers as 65% male, 35% female.
+This is a significant gap—there are substantially more women in our industry than participate in its communities.
+The conclusion we at Reactiflux draw from this is, **there is a persistent force that excludes women these communities.**

-Reactiflux finds itself in a unique position: we might be the largest realtime chat community for developers, and as such can have a large impact on the broader industry through the norms we set.
-However, everyone who runs Reactiflux does so in their spare time, and face significant uncertainty around how to best build an inclusive community.
-We're doing our best, and need you, our regulars, members, lurkers, and those who've left, to help us steer the ship in the right direction.
+Reactiflux finds itself in a unique position: we might be the largest realtime chat community for developers, and as such may be able to have a large impact on the broader industry through the norms we set.
+We're going to take some cues from other large chat communities (Rust, Python, and others), and would love to see any examples of welcoming communities you know of.
+Drop us a link to them in [#suggestions](https://discord.gg/XyRQxtM), and together we can make the internet a little bit better.